idio-sync/romm-comm/README.md

 - /request_admin - Admin commands (list/fulfill/reject/addnote)

 Request System Features:
-- Users can submit ROM requests with platform, game name, and optional details
+- Users can submit ROM requests with platform, game name, and optional details as text
+- Searches for existing ROM names in the RomM database to see if there is already a ROM present with the requested game name to avoid unnecessary requests
-- Limit of 3 pending requests per user
+- Limit of 3 pending requests per user, will lilely make this user controlled in the future
+- DM notifications automatically to users when their requests are fulfilled/rejected either automatically after a RomM system scan or manually via admin
 - Users can view their own requests
 - Users can cancel their pending requests
 - Uses SQLite database to store requests
+- Request system is toggleable via env variable or Discord slash command if server admin does not want to use it

 Admin Features:
 - List all pending requests
 - Fulfill or reject requests
 - Add notes to requests
-- DM notifications to users when their requests are fulfilled/rejected

 Dababase Structure:
 - Request ID